Important qusetions of AI Project Cycle

 Q. 9.
 What is Computer Vision?
 Give an example of it.

-Computer Vision, abbreviated as CV, is a domain of AI that depicts the capability of a machine to get and analyze visual information and afterwards predict some decisions about it.
+A. Computer Vision, abbreviated as CV, is a domain of AI that depicts the capability of a machine to get and analyze visual information and afterwards predict some decisions about it.
 The entire process involves image acquiring, screening, analyzing, identifying and extracting information.

 OR